vuestorefront/vue-storefront/packages/core/docs/general/support.md

 ## How to get help?

-First of all, feel invited to join our community at [Discord](http://discord.vuestorefront.io/) - this is the place, where you can ask your questions, start interesting discussions, and meet Vue Storefront Core Team Members.
+Feel invited to join our community at [Discord](http://discord.vuestorefront.io/) - this is the place, where you can ask your questions, start interesting discussions, and meet Vue Storefront Core Team Members.

 To learn more about Vue Storefront, please visit our official docs page available at [Vue Storefront Docs](https://docs.vuestorefront.io/).